-The role of the Audit and Risk Committee is to advise the Governing Body on the adequacy of the school's internal control framework, including financial and non-financial controls and risk management arrangements, to direct a programme of internal scrutiny and to consider the results and quality of external and internal audits.
+The role of the ARC is to advise the Governing Body on the adequacy of the school's internal control framework, including financial and non-financial controls and risk management arrangements, to direct a programme of internal scrutiny and to consider the results and quality of external and internal audits.

-The Committee met three times during the year; all meetings taking place virtually due to the pandemic and all were attended by the internal auditor.
+The ARC met three times during the year; all virtually, and all were attended by the internal auditor.
 Attendance was as follows:

 Governor Meetings attended Out of a possible

 David Sewell (Chair) 3 3

-Joye Manyan 1 3
+Joye Manyan 3 3

 Hugh Reynolds (ex officio) 3 3

 Jasmyn Ross 1 3

 Oliver Scoullar-Greig 1 3

+Paul Vincent 3 3

+Helen Drummond 0 3

-^{}Associate Governor
+^{}Associate Member